kfrey-idm/emodpy-hiv/docs/emod/parameter-campaign-node-broadcastcoordinatoreventfromnode.rst

 distribute this intervention to the node.
 The node intervention could then broadcast its event that a **TriggeredEventCoordinator** is listening for.
 One can use the **Report_Coordinator_Event_Recorder** to report on the events broadcasted by this intervention.
 Note, this coordinator class must be used with listeners that are operating on the same core.

-..
-TODO add link For more information, see :doc:`dev-architecture-core`.
+For more information, see :doc:`emod:dev-architecture-core`.

 .. include:: ../reuse/warning-case.txt